DUI Cases in Pasco County

 Deciding whether to waive all your rights or request a FORMAL review hearing is one of the most important decisions you will make in the case.

-If your attorney files for the formal review hearing and your license is otherwise valid, then you will be issued a 42-day driving permit so that you can continue to drive for hardship purposes while your attorney fights to invalidate the administrative suspension.
+Suppose your attorney files for the formal review hearing and your license is otherwise valid.
+In that case, you will be issued a 42-day driving permit so that you can continue to drive for hardship purposes while your attorney fights to invalidate the administrative suspension.

 The formal review hearing is one of the most critical stages of your DUI case in Pasco County, FL, because it allows your DUI attorney to question each of the state’s witnesses against you under oath.

-We can subpoena the officer that conducted the traffic stop, the officer that conducted the roadside agility exercises, any backup officer at the scene, the breath test technician, and the agency inspector that maintains the breathalyzer machines used in Pasco County, FL.
+We can subpoena the officer who conducted the traffic stop or the roadside agility exercises, any backup officer at the scene, the breath test technician, and the agency inspector who maintains the breathalyzer machines used in Pasco County, FL.

-The agency inspectors in Pasco County have previously been caught backspacing and intentionally deleting error warning messages that occurred during monthly agency inspections.
-Other problems resulted in the machines not be in compliance with the administrative rules.
+We previously caught the agency inspectors in Pasco County backspacing and intentionally deleting error warning messages that occurred during monthly agency inspections.
+Other problems resulted in the machines not being in compliance with the administrative rules.

-The deletion of error messages is a major problem because the agency inspector is required to report the results of the test to FDLE.
-Judges, prosecutors, and defense attorneys rely on seeing those error messages in order to understand whether the machine was working properly.
+The deletion of error messages is a significant problem because the agency inspector is required to report the results of the test to FDLE.
+Judges, prosecutors, and defense attorneys rely on those error messages to understand whether the machine is working correctly.
 Error messages can include:

-If the problems are serious, your attorney can file a motion to exclude the breath test results from the trial because of a lack of substantial compliance with the rules.
-Even if that motion is denied and the jury sees the results, your attorney can show all of the problems with the way monthly inspections were being conducted.
+If the problems are severe, your attorney can file a motion to exclude the breath test results from the trial because of a lack of substantial compliance with the rules.
+Even if that motion is denied and the jury sees the results, your attorney can show all the problems with how monthly inspections were conducted.

 Call us to discuss any DUI breath test in Pasco County, including a breath test case being prosecuted at the courthouse in New Port Richey or Dade City, FL.

-If you accept the privilege of operating a motor vehicle in Florida, then you are deemed to have given your consent to submit to an approved test of the alcohol content of his or her blood, breath, or urine as provided in Section 316.1932(1)(a)1.a., F.S.
+Suppose you accept the privilege of operating a motor vehicle in Florida.
+In that case, you are deemed to have given your consent to submit to an approved test of the alcohol content of his or her blood, breath, or urine as provided in Section 316.1932(1)(a)1.a., F.S.

 The Department of Motor Vehicles will administratively suspend a person’s driving privileges for one (1) year after the first refusal of alcohol testing as provided in Section 322.2615(1)(b)1.a., F.S.

-At the hearing, your attorney can contest whether the test was request incidental to a lawful arrest and administered at the request of a law enforcement officer who has a reasonable belief such person was driving a motor vehicle while under the influence of alcoholic beverages or controlled substances.
-Your DUI attorney can also contest whether you were read the implied consent warning and actually refused to submit.
+At the hearing, your attorney can contest whether the test was requested incidental to a lawful arrest and administered at the request of a law enforcement officer who has a reasonable belief such person was driving a motor vehicle while under the influence of alcoholic beverages or controlled substances.

 Evidence gained during the formal review hearing can also be used to fight your DUI refusal case in Pasco County at the courthouse in New Port Richey or Dade City, FL.